ksenmel/v-factscore/README.md

 # factscore
-Evaluates LLM outputs by decomposing responses into verifiable atomic facts and quantifying the evidence-supported percentage against provided database.
+Evaluates LLM outputs by decomposing the responses into a set of atomic facts and quantifying the percentage of supported facts over the provided database.

-Improving upon original [FActScore](https://github.com/shmsw25/FActScore), this enhanced evaluation pipeline quantifies LLM truthfulness by:
+Compared to the original [FActScore](https://github.com/shmsw25/FActScore), this enhanced evaluation pipeline quantifies LLM truthfulness by:
 1. Extracting atomic facts from generations;
 2. Retrieving supporting entities (NER);
 3. Verifying facts with a provided knowledge source;

-This enhanced version delivers significant improvements:
+This version also provides significant improvements:
 1. Boosted performance through asynchronous API queries;
 2. Boosted accuracy via Named Entity Recognition (NER) integration;
 3. More reliable document retrieval using a sharded FAISS vector index that matches titles by semantic similarity rather than character-level comparison;